What are the risk factors for melanoma skin cancer?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and excess sun exposure, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-But risk factors don't tell us everything.
-Having a risk factor, or even several risk factors, does not mean that you will get the disease.
+But having a risk factor, or even several risk factors, does not mean that you will get the disease.
 And some people who get the disease may have few or no known risk factors.
-Even if a person with melanoma has a risk factor, it is often very hard to know how much that risk factor might have contributed to the cancer.
+Even if a person with melanoma has a risk factor, it’s often very hard to know how much that risk factor might have contributed to the cancer.

 Scientists have found several risk factors that could make a person more likely to develop melanoma.